Winning Strategies for the Modern CMO

 That’s never been easy.
 But these days it’s more challenging than ever because the digital marketing tactics we relied on just a few years ago to attract, engage, and retain customers are losing their impact.
 Third-party cookies, for example, have been dying a slow death.
 Search engine optimisation has become a frustrating, time-consuming battle with opaque algorithms.
 And ad retargeting?
 Not only is it easily thwarted, but, candidly, it creeps people out.

-Meanwhile, customers are becoming ever more savvy—and skeptical.
+Meanwhile, customers are becoming ever more savvy—and sceptical.
 All day long, they’re bombarded with unwanted offers, ads, and spam.
 It’s information overload, and they’re tuning it out.
 They’re also growing more concerned about privacy and reluctant to share their personal information, thanks to a steady stream of data breaches and identity theft incidents.

 Against this brutal backdrop—decreasingly effective marketing tactics, increasingly wary consumers—it’s no surprise that the average CMO tenure is at its lowest level in a decade.
 What’s the modern marketing leader to do?
 How can you delight customers, remove friction, and create loyalty that lasts, while respecting your users’ privacy, preferences, and time?